 Whether you are recording profitability for the past period or projecting profitability for the coming period, measuring profitability is the most important measure of the success of the business.
 A business that is not profitable cannot survive.
 Conversely, a business that is highly profitable has the ability to reward its owners with a large return on their investment.

 A variety of Profitability Ratios (Decision Tool) can be used to assess the financial health of a business.
 These ratios, created from the income statement, can be compared with industry benchmarks.
-Also, Income Statement Trends (Decision Tool) can be tracked over a period of years to identify emerging problems.
+Also, Five-Year Trend for Farm Financial Measures (Decision Tool) can be tracked over a period of years to identify emerging problems.

 Cash Method of Accounting